A cookbook is a must-have item for every kitchen. A cookbook is a kitchen reference containing a collection of recipes.

+5. Complete Cookbook for Young Chefs

 The cookbook every kid chef needs for themself.
 Recipes were thoroughly tested by more than 750 kids to get them just right for cooks of all skill levels including recipes for breakfast, snacks and beverages, dinners, desserts, and more.

-Step-by-step photos of tips and techniques will help Chefs feel like pros in their own kitchen.
+Step-by-step photos of tips and techniques will help Chefs feel like pros in their own kitchens.
 America’s Test Kitchen will encourage young chefs that they truly are learning the best recipes from the best cooks.

 For kids who are interested in cooking, this “Complete Cookbook for young chefs” introduces kids to all the Basics, and of course, there are a whole lot of easy and very tasty recipes to try.